 People who have multiple partners or engage in drug use are more likely to contract Hepatitis B.

 Hepatitis B is also more common in some areas outside the UK.
 These include sub-Saharan Africa, southeast Asia, eastern and central Europe, the Middle East and the Indian subcontinent

 Hepatitis B vaccine consists of up to four injections over six to twelve months and is an effective method of preventing Hepatitis B.

 HPV - What is it?

 There are over 100 types of HPV (Human Papilloma Virus) that infect skin and mucous membranes.
 Most HPV infections do not cause any symptoms and infections usually resolve on their own.
 HPV infections which persist can lead to cancers e.g. HPV types 16 and 18 cause anal and throat cancers, penile cancer in men and cervical cancer in women.
 Other types of HPV such as 6 and 11 cause genital warts.
 HPV can be transmitted during sexual contact

 The HPV is a vaccine used to prevent genital warts and anal cancers caused by certain HPV viruses.

 Currently this vaccine is only offered to gay or bisexual men under the age of 46.
 Heterosexual men and women are not eligible for the HPV vaccine due to the protection already offered by the national HPV vaccination programme in schools.
 This vaccinates school age girls against HPV which subsequently protects heterosexual men.

-The vaccine consists of three injections over two years.
+The vaccine consists of three injections given over 12 months.